PoziWorld/PoziTone/README.md

 PoziTone
 =======

-`PoziTone` is an extension for Google Chrome browser that makes easy to interact with Online radio 101.ru.
+`PoziTone` is an extension for the Google Chrome browser that makes it easy to interact with the Online radio 101.ru

 Features